yipoh/AesBench/README.md

   <h1>AesBench </h1>

-_Can your MLLM understand the highly abstract image aesthetics like humans?_
+_Can your MLLM understand the highly abstract image aesthetics like humans?
+Come and test on AesBench !_

  <div>
     <a href="https://github.com/yipoh/AesBench"><img src="https://img.shields.io/github/stars/yipoh/AesBench"/></a>